bbauska/JS-Eloquent/README.md

 To create a value, you must merely invoke its name.
 This is convenient.
 You don't have to gather building material for your values or pay for them.
-You just call for one, and *woosh*, you have it.
+You just call for one, and <i>woosh</i>, you have it.
 They are not created from thin air, of course.
 Every value has to be stored somewhere, and if you want to use a gigantic amount of them at the same time, you might run out of bits.
 Fortunately, this is a problem only if